-The interest accrued and any arrangement fees on any loan taken out to purchase the property are claimable but for residential properties the full amount is only allowed up until 5th April 2017.
-If it is a repayment mortgage, then it is only the interest element which can be claimed, not the total repayments.
-If you have a separate bank account for the property business then any bank charges can also be claimed.
+The interest paid and arrangement fees on any loan taken out to purchase or improve the rental property together with any bank charges on a separate rental property bank account are finance costs.
+If it is a repayment mortgage, then it is only the interest element which counts as finance costs not the total repayments.

 The best way of explaining this is by way of an example:

 Joe is a teacher and is 49 years old; he is a 40% taxpayer.
 He has purchased a buy to let property as an investment.
 As he has owned the property for some time, the outstanding debt on the property is relatively low.
-Here is the effect of the change:
+This is how the finance cost is allowed:

 |Repairs and other tax deductible costs||1,000||1,000|

 |Net Rental profit||3,700||6,200|

 |Tax at 40%||2,480|

 As you can see the effective rate of tax is 53.51% which is more than Joe’s marginal rate of 40%.
 Where landlords are highly geared, the tax liability could be more than the net rental income received.

 Basic rate (20%) taxpayers should effectively receive full relief provided that the rental income before interest does not cause them to go into the higher rate of tax.